 In the case of Shaman, it's a lot more noticeable, because they're a Talent-heavy melee unit whose Talents can be targeted entirely arbitrarily regardless of location.
 The result is that AI Shaman will frequently stand in place for 3-4 turns spamming their Talents (Or, if something of yours is in range, they'll occasionally go for a melee attack instead of using a Talent), and only once they have no Talents available will they bother to try to close with your forces.
 And then when a turn rolls around in which the Talent is reloaded, they'll use it instead of continuing to close.

-When what they really ought to be doing is advancing two tile a turn and then using a Talent, so they can close into melee with you.
+When what they really ought to be doing is advancing two tiles a turn and then using a Talent, so they don't end up wasting turns on pure movement.

 Now, on Shaman this is relatively innocent, and indeed if the player is running a melee-heavy army it can actually be a very frustrating behavior to face, since it would at that point actually be really convenient if they closed with your forces faster.
 But there's units where this gets downright silly/exploitive, and I'll be pointing them out as we get to them.